List of Deltora Quest characters: Doran the Dragonlover

 Also known as "Dragonfriend" by the dragons, Doran is said to be Deltora's greatest explorer and was a kind and noble man.
 He developed everlasting friendships with Deltora's dragons and even explored Deltora's underworld and befriended the Pirran people that had sheltered themselves there.
 When the Ak-Baba killed nearly all of the dragons of Deltora, Doran went to each of the remaining dragons and had them swear an oath to go into a deep hibernation until the King of Deltora came and awakened the dragons using the Belt of Deltora.
 He also made them promise not to take advantage of the other dragons' hibernation and not to invade their territories.
 After the dragons went into hibernation, Doran found out that the dragons were an obstacle to the Shadow Lord's plan to plant the Four Sisters throughout Deltora and by having the dragons go into hibernation, Doran had removed this obstacle once and for all.
 Doran then drew a map to where the Four Sisters were located and asked the map to be delivered to the king, but the people of Deltora thought he was crazy and his map was torn into four pieces, each piece marked with the Shadow Lord's brand.
 Doran then went into the wilderness to find another way to get rid of the Sisters and was never seen again.
 It was revealed later on that the Shadow Lord had captured Doran and as punishment for resisting him, Doran was forced to become the immortal vessel of the Sister of the West (having the Sister contained inside his own body) and thus he was unwillingly forced to become the guardian of the Sister of the West.
 He became situated in the Kobb's lair on the Isle of the Dead.
 Lief and his group managed to finally meet him and Doran was saddened to discover that the diamond dragon was dead, but was overcome with joy when he found out her daughter still lived.
 Sadly, Veritas was forced to destroy Doran by stealing his breath in order to destroy the Sister of the West that he guarded, but knowing that the diamond dragon species still lived and that there was still hope for Deltora, Doran died a peaceful death as he disintegrated into dust.
+The riddle protecting him is If you pass, your fate is sealed.
+Ahead, pure evil lies concealed.
+Turn now, while you have life and breath.
+Flee now this realm of living death.